 - Tortoises – the park hosts 5 different species, the highest density of species per equivalent area anywhere in the world

 - Cape Mountain Zebra; this species came close to extinction early in the 20th Century.
 It is well established in the park and visitors have the opportunity to compare its bold stripe pattern to that of the "quagga" strain

-- Springbok; the emblem of the park and present in high numbers.
-This is a reminder of the once massive herds that crossed the Karoo on annual migration that could stretch for several kilometres.
+- Springbok; is the emblem of the park and is present in high numbers.
+This is a reminder of the once massive herds that crossed the Karoo on an annual migration that could stretch for several kilometres.

 Table Mountain National Park

 Welcome to Table Mountain National Park, a South African jewel, international tourism icon and Natural World Heritage Site.
 Nowhere else in the world does an area of such spectacular beauty and such rich bio-diversity exist almost entirely within a metropolitan area - the thriving and cosmopolitan city of Cape Town.

 Situated at the southwestern tip of Africa, the Table Mountain National Park encompasses the incredibly scenic Table Mountain Chain stretching from Signal Hill in the north to Cape Point in the south and the seas and coastline of the peninsula.